MoralisWeb3/Moralis-JS-SDK/packages/react/README.md

 # `@moralisweb3/react`

-> Moralis Hooks for your NextJS project
+> Moralis Hooks for your React project

-This project is a thin NextJS wrapper around [Moralis](https://moralis.io/), to easily call functionalities and display data.
+This project is a thin React wrapper around [Moralis](https://moralis.io/), to easily call functionalities and display data.
 It  serves as a proxy, to allow users to access Moralis APIs in client-side.

 Please check the [official documentation of Moralis](https://docs.moralis.io/) for all the functionalities of Moralis.